 To get started on your RCA, you need to begin study towards your New Zealand Certificate in Agrichemical Application.
 This study will take up to 12 months depending on your current level of knowledge and skills.
-The NZCAA will be delivered by Connexis ITO (0800 486 626 or contact your local account manager) and PrimaryITO (0800 20 80 20).
+The NZCAA is delivered by Connexis ITO (0800 486 626 or contact your local account manager ) and PrimaryITO (0800 20 80 20).
 On enrolment, Connexis or Primary ITO will provide you with the learning plan and a folder of resources and assessments for you to work your way through.
 If you would like to get some additional hands-on training then many Growsafe trainers (such as Murray Beare and Shane Harris) will be able to help you out on either on an individual basis or potentially put together a group to go through the material.
-The new NZCAA will be available in mid 2020.
-If you are starting your study now, you should focus on unit standards that are in both the old and the new qualification so that you can transfer to the new programme.
+The new NZCAA has been available since early 2020.
 Note that until April 2022, most training through Connexis is at no charge.

 Are you an experienced spray contractor seeking RCA?

-An RCC (Recognition of Current Competency) option is available for the new NZCAA which may be useful if you have been spraying for some time and believe you are competent to the required level.
+An RCC (Recognition of Current Competency) option is available for the NZCAA which may be useful if you have been spraying for some time and believe you are competent to the required level.
 Instead of being required to complete individual assessments for each of the unit standards, this will involve putting together a portfolio of evidence for the Connexis assessor.
 You may still need to do some training to fill in some gaps in knowledge.
 This option may be suitable for contractors working in the horticulture sector who have previously not completed the NZCAA due to the absence of an airblast strand.
 The new NZCAA has a strand for tree and vine application.
 Note that until April 2022, most training through Connexis is at no charge.